-"The web lectures are fantastic", says Dr. Naroo.
-"This week I delivered a lecture to 14 institutions signed in worldwide.
+The Web Lectures are fantastic,' says Dr Naroo.
+'This week I delivered a lecture to 14 institutions signed in worldwide.
 It's the first time we've had so many.
 We have such a reach with these lectures and so many students potentially taking part.
 It's amazing to think of people sitting listening to you thousands of miles away.
-And the feedback we get from the students is very positive, they're very appreciative."
+And the feedback we get from the students is very positive, they're very appreciative.'

 The lectures are also raising the profile of IACLE's work around the world.
-"When you visit these countries - through IACLE I've been to Korea, Argentina, India and Pakistan - and meet people face to face, there's a lot of respect that our organisation is helping them increase their knowledge."
+'When you visit these countries - through IACLE I've been to Korea, Argentina, India and opticianonline.net